-Hypoxia constitutes a therapeutic obstacle as it contributes to the development of resistance to conventional anti-cancer treatments.
-Convert Pharmaceuticals combines knowledge of the tumor microenvironment with expertise in drug and biomarker development to develop efficacious and well-tolerated Hypoxia-Activated Prodrugs (HAPs) that target a well-defined patient population.
+Convert’s lead product is a hypoxia activated prodrug (HAP).
+Hypoxia constitutes a therapeutic obstacle as it promotes the development of resistance to conventional anti-cancer treatments.
+Convert Pharmaceuticals combines proprietary insights in the tumor microenvironment with expertise in drug and biomarker development to develop effective and well-tolerated HAPs.
+Advanced biomarker research allows detailed stratification to treat well-defined patient populations.

-Convert Pharmaceuticals builds on the expertise in tumor hypoxia and cancer treatment of one of its founders, Prof. Philippe Lambin, together with that of the pioneering scientists, Assoc.
+Convert builds on the expertise in tumor hypoxia and cancer treatment of Dr. Prof. Philippe Lambin, together with that of the pioneering scientists, Assoc.
 Prof. Adam Patterson and Dr. Jeff Smaill of the Auckland Cancer Society Research Centre, at the University of Auckland, New Zealand.

-Arne has been involved in Convert Pharmaceuticals since its incorporation and heads non-clinical development including CMC, PK/PD, toxicology and the biomarker program.
-Previously, as an R&D Director, Arne managed the drug development programs of several oncology-focused companies, including pre-clinical stage companies PX Biosolutions (cancer vaccines) and Metaptys (cancer metabolism), and clinical-stage companies such as Normoxys (tumor hypoxia alleviation).
+Arne has been involved in Convert Pharmaceuticals since its incorporation and heads the non-clinical development including CMC, PK/PD, toxicology and the biomarker program.
+Previously, as an R&D Director, Arne managed the drug development programs of several oncology-focused companies, including pre-clinical stage companies PX Biosolutions (cancer vaccines) and Metaptys (cancer metabolism), and clinical-stage companies such as Normoxys (tumor hypoxia reversal).
 Arne is author of more than 60 publications in international scientific peer-reviewed journals and inventor of 3 patents.
 He holds a MSc and PhD in Biochemistry from the University of Ghent (Belgium) where he worked as a post-doctoral researcher on various aspects of preclinical and clinical development with a focus on natural products.

 Dominique joined Convert Pharmaceuticals in April 2017, and brings more than 20 years of global clinical development and regulatory affairs experience with both small molecules and biologicals.
 Her previous role was Chief Medical Officer with Ablynx, where she was responsible for clinical development and regulatory affairs of clinical programs in hematology, immunology and virology.
 Prior to this, she was Director Regulatory Sciences-Europe for oncology and virology products with Bristol-Myers Squibb.
 Dominique started her career with Janssen Research Foundation (J&J) in oncology clinical development.
 She obtained her Medical degree from the University of Antwerp (Belgium).